-The requirement to report US Source Withholdable Payments to Non-Participating Financial Institutions will fall on Financial Institutions other than those acting as qualifying intermediaries, withholding foreign partnerships or withholding foreign trusts (see Article 4(1)(d)&(e) of the Agreement).
+Under Article 4(1)(e), where the Financial Institution makes a payment of The requirement to report US Source Withholdable Payments to Non-Participating Financial Institutions will fall on Financial Institutions other than those acting as qualifying intermediaries, withholding foreign partnerships or withholding foreign trusts (see Article 4(1)(d)&(e) of the Agreement).

-Where such a Financial Institution pays, or acts as an intermediary for the payment of a US Source Withholdable Payment to a Non-Participating Financial Institution, the Financial Institution is required to provide information to the "immediate payor" of that income.
-The immediate payor is the person with withholding and reporting obligations to the US authorities.
+Where such a Financial Institution pays, or acts as an intermediary, in respect for the payment of a "US source withholdable payment" Source Withholdable Payment to anya Non-Participating Financial Institution, then the Financial Institution must is required to provide information required for withholding and reporting to occur, with respect to the payment, to "any to the "immediate payor" (only where there is anof that income.
+The immediate payor). is the person with withholding and reporting obligations to the US authorities.

-The information that must be provided in respect of the payment is that required for withholding and reporting to occur.
+The information required for withholding and reporting to occur is to that must be pooled withholding rate information (as would be the case for information reported under the QI regime).provided in respect of the payment is that required for withholding and reporting to occur.